soulessjesus/AGIX/README.md

 Functionality

-The AGI chatbot can perform the following tasks:
+The AGIX chatbot can perform the following tasks:

     Keyword extraction: Extract relevant keywords from a user's input.
     Sentiment analysis: Determine the sentiment (positive, negative, or neutral) of a given text input.